JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 For the final script, the following technical details arise:
 - If you're making a looped video, it should loop everything in a nice, clean way.
 This means the frames need to somehow line up all the different framerates of the gifs.
 - I still need the dimensions of the image that was parsed as input, currently I don't have that information fed in dynamically.
 Semi-easy fix once the scripts are chained in a more formal manner.
 - Working with small image inputs is best.
-I don't even know if the system as is could handle something even normal size
+I don't even know if the system as is could handle something even normal size, like 400x400.

 Closing thoughts